RicoNijeboer/laravel-to-swagger/README.md

 # Disclaimer

-While exporting a part of your code **will** be ran.
-I've made sure *no* should go to your database as I've overwritten the Laravel database connection resolver to always return a connection which throws an Exception I use to determine when to stop listening for validation errors.
+When exporting, a part of your code **will** be executed.
+I've made sure *no* should go to your database as I've overwritten the Laravel database connection resolver to always return a connection which throws an Exception which is used to determine when to stop listening for validation errors.

 Because of this I **will** not and **do** not take responsibility for any issues resulting from an export created using